 Some blue moki caught for use as rock lobster bait have not been reported.
-While little information is available, this practice appears to have been most common in Stewart Island and the Chatham Islands, and may have accounted for about 45 t and 60 t in Stewart and Chatham respectively in the past.
+Although little information is available, this practice appears to have been most common around Stewart Island and the Chatham Islands and may have accounted for about 45 t and 60 t from Stewart Island and Chatham Islands, respectively, in the past.
 The use of blue moki as bait has not been considered in the determination of MCY.